Anton Bruckner: Other works

 During his apprenticeship with Otto Kitzler, Bruckner composed three short orchestral pieces and a March in D minor as orchestration exercises.
 At that time he also wrote an Overture in G minor.
 These works, which are occasionally included in recordings of the symphonies, show already hints of Bruckner's emerging style.

 A String Quartet in C minor and the additional Rondo in C minor, also composed in 1862, were discovered decades after Bruckner's death.
 The later String Quintet in F Major of 1879, contemporaneous with the Fifth and Sixth symphonies, has been frequently performed.
 The Intermezzo in D minor, which was intended to replace its scherzo, is not frequently performed.

 A Symphonisches Präludium (Symphonic Prelude) in C minor was discovered by Mahler scholar Paul Banks in the Austrian National Library in 1974 in a piano duet transcription.
 Banks ascribed it to Gustav Mahler, and had it orchestrated by Albrecht Gürsching.
 In 1985 Wolfgang Hiltl, who had retrieved the original score by Rudolf Krzyzanowski, had it published by Doblinger (issued in 2002).
 According to the scholar Benjamin-Gunnar Cohrs, the stylistic examination of this "prelude" shows that it is all Bruckner's.
 Possibly Bruckner had given a draft-score to his pupil Krzyzanowski, which already contained the string parts and some important lines for woodwind and brass, as an exercise in instrumentation.

 Bruckner's Two Aequali of 1847 for three trombones are solemn, brief works.
 The Military march of 1865 is an occasional work as a gesture of appreciation for the Militär-Kapelle der Jäger-Truppe of Linz.
 Abendklänge of 1866 is a short character piece for violin and piano.

 Bruckner also wrote a Lancer-Quadrille (c.
 1850) and a few other small works for piano.
 Most of this music was written for teaching purposes.
 Sixteen other pieces for piano, which Bruckner composed in 1862 during his tuition by Kitzler, have not been WAB classified.
 A facsimile of these pieces is found in the Kitzler-Studienbuch.

 Bruckner was a renowned organist at the St Florian's Priory, where he improvised frequently.
 Those improvisations were usually not transcribed, so that only a few of his works for organ has survived.
 The five Preludes in E-flat major (1836–1837), classified WAB 127 and WAB 128, as well as a few other WAB-unclassified works, which have been found in Bruckner's Präludienbuch, are probably not by Bruckner.

 Bruckner never wrote an opera, and as much as he was a fan of Wagner's music dramas, he was uninterested in drama.
 In 1893 he thought about writing an opera called Astra based on a novel by Gertrud Bollé-Hellmund.
 Although he attended performances of Wagner's operas, he was much more interested in the music than the plot.
 After seeing Wagner's Götterdämmerung, he asked: "Tell me, why did they burn the woman at the end?"
-Nor did Bruckner ever write an oratorio.
+Bruckner also never wrote an oratorio.